Databricks vs Snowflake: 5 Key Features Compared (2024)

 Snowflake and Databricks are two leading cloud data platforms.
 Both of ‘em aim to simplify working with data in the cloud, but they go about it in very different ways.
 So, which platform comes out on top?
 Snowflake has established itself as a best-in-class cloud data warehouse, providing instant elasticity and separation of storage and compute.
 Databricks, on the other hand, began as a cloud service for Apache Spark, has developed its "Lakehouse" concept with Delta Lake technology, providing a unified solution for data engineering, analytics, and machine learnin capabilities.

 In this article, we will compare Databricks vs Snowflake (🧱 vs ❄️) across 5 different key criteria—architecture, performance, integration/ecosystem, security, machine learning capabilities and so much more!!
 We'll highlight the unique capabilities and use cases of each platform, and outline the core pros and cons to consider.
+Additionally, investing in database training is essential for users to effectively leverage the full potential of these platforms.
+Proper training ensures that users can maximize the benefits of Snowflake’s and Databricks’ advanced features.

 Let's see how these two data titans stack up!